 Special Education Needs and Disabilities

-My job as SENCo (Special Needs Co-ordinator) at Willingham Primary School is to work with you, your child, your child’s class teacher and sometimes specialists to help your child access their learning.
+My job as Inclusion Lead (which includes the Special Needs Co-ordinator role) at Willingham Primary School is to work with you, your child, your child’s class teacher and sometimes specialists to help your child access their learning.
 We want every child to thrive here at Willingham and make the best possible progress they can whilst part of our school.
-Sometimes, some children need something a little bit extra to the high quality teaching every child receives, or maybe they need to approach learning in a different way.
-If you are worried about your child, for any reason, read the information on this page or better still please come and have a chat with me.
+Sometimes, some children need something a little bit extra on top of the high quality teaching every child receives, or maybe they need to approach learning in a different way.
+If you are worried about your child, for any reason, read the information on this page, or better still please come and have a chat with me.

 Willingham Primary School